vigneshbhuvan-nus/tp/docs/UserGuide.md

 The name of the deck cannot be more than 100 characters long.

 :information_source: **Note:**
-A deck is simply a place to store a list of entries
+A deck is simply a place to store a list of entries.

 ### 5.1.2 Removing a deck: `remove`